IsraelPinheiro/AstroLander/README.md

 # Astro Lander
-Astro Lander is a Lunar Lander style game, made using Corona SDK, where you can select a space ship and try to land on different astronomical bodies.
+Astro Lander is a Lunar Lander style game, made using Corona SDK, where you can select a space lander and try to land on different astronomical bodies.
 Here, gravity is your only enemy.
 The game is aimed at everyone that likes space and it's misteries

 ## The Plot